 Reporting Criminal activity

-Once you have spoken to the police, please send us the incident report number and the officer’s name so we can contact them.
-We will work with them and yourself to agree on the next steps.
+Once you have spoken to the police, please call us on 0300 123 2221 so we can record the incident report number and the officer’s name.
+We'll then contact them and try and work with them and you to agree on the next steps.

-You can make your report using our online ASB form but there may be a delay in picking up your report.
+You can also make your report using our online ASB form but this may take a little longer.

-If you do not believe you can safely return to your home, you should report this to the police; we can not offer any temporary accommodation, but if the Police agree that you are unsafe to return home you can approach your local authority for emergency accommodation (with proof of the police verification).
+If you do not believe you can safely return to your home, you should report this to the police; we can not offer any temporary accommodation, but if the police agree that it is unsafe for you to return home you can approach your local authority for emergency accommodation (with proof of the police verification).

 Reporting damage left by the crime